News

 1. The case of defendants arrested on the counter-demonstration on July 5, 2021 – According to the statement of the Ministry of Internal Affairs of Georgia, several protesters of the counter-demonstration were arrested under the charges of the crimes committed against the public, persecution of journalists, and interfering with journalistic activities at the counter-demonstration against the March of Dignity announced by Tbilisi Pride on July 5-6, 2021 in Tbilisi.
 HRC is monitoring the trial of the defendants Mukhran Dadvani, IRakli Tsignadze, Nikoloz Guledani, Bakar Maisuradze, Tornike Gabliani, Vano Burduli and Davit Kochiashvili.
 The cases against all defendants are unified and they are examined by the Judge Besik Bugianiashvili at the Tbilisi City Court.
 The state prosecution accuses them of committing an illegal act under the Article 225 Part 2, Article 156 Part 2 – “a” and “b”, and Article 154 Part 2 of the Criminal Code of Georgia.

 33-34-35.
 Cases of administrative offences of Tato Cherkezishvili, Giorgi Gagnidze and Ioseb Tabatadze – Judge Koba Chagunava at the Administrative Cases Panel of the Tbilisi City Court examined the administrative offence cases of Cherkezishvili, Gagnidze and Tabatadze separately.
 In accordance with the report, which was presented at the court hearing, on July 6, 2021 two protest demonstrations were held on the Rustaveli Avenue.
 The police made cordon between the two protests to protect the protesters from the aggression of the participants of counter-demonstration.
 Reportedly, the participants of the counter-demonstration were aggressive.
 At the same time, they tried to break the cordon of the police by force to attack the protesters.
 They were throwing eggs and bottles at them.
 According to the testimonies of the police officers, the offenders did not obey their lawful demands and verbally insulted them.
 The judge found all three defendants guilty and fined them with 2 500 GEL under the administrative law; one of the defendants was fined with 2 200 GEL.
+HRC monitored the court hearings of the cases of the former riot police officers – Levan Imerlishvili, Giorgi Esiashvili and Mindia Ambardnishvili; the organization also observed the hearings of the cases of the participants of homophobic counter-demonstration to evaluate the approach of the prosecutor’s office and the judiciary authority towards these cases; to compare how the right to fair trial will be respected with regard to the mentioned allegedly politically motivated cases; also, to legally analyze the decisions of the court on those cases, where the victims are journalists and civil activists.
+At the court hearings on the criminal cases against the participants of the homophobic counter-demonstration held until November 30, 2021, the parties made only introductory speeches.
+The defendants do not plead guilty in any of the imposed accusations and claim they are innocent.

 1. Case of Mikheil Saakashvili, illegal crossing of the state border – the prosecutor’s office brought new charge against the third president of Georgia Mikheil Saakashvili on illegal crossing of the state border of Georgia, punishable under the Article 344 Part 1 of the Criminal Code of Georgia.
 In accordance with the prosecutor’s office[6], on September 28, at around 23:00, a vessel Vilnius, having departed from the Port of Chornomorsk, Ukraine, entered Poti Port.
 On September 29, at 01:04, a SCANIA semi-trailer truck loaded with milk products owned by IKA TRANS LLC was unloaded from the said vessel.
 At first, the vehicle stopped on the bridge, after which Elguja Tsomaia, the driver, parked it at a parking lot before clearing the customs.
 After passing several dozen meters, he stopped the truck on Poti Port premises and went to the back door of the trailer.
 Mikheil Saakashvili got out of the trailer and got into the cabin of the truck from the right side.
 By this act, Mikheil Saakashvili illegally crossed the state border of Georgia, by bypassing the customs control with Elguja Tsomaia’s aid.
 The Tbilisi City Court examines the case of Mikheil Saakashvili.